Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Method

 \subsubsection{RNN}

 A major disadvantage of using 3D CNNs for cost volume regularization is massive memory consumption and in order to reduce the amount of demanded memory, some attempts~\cite{yao2019recurrent,yan2020dense} replace 3D CNNs by sequential 2D CNNs along the dimension of $D$.
-Specifically, Fig.~\ref{fig:memory} illustrates the corresponding memory consumption and receptive fields of different regularization schemes.
-Winner-take-all represents no regularization and the final prediction is done by the original cost volume.
-Spatial regularization means doing 2D convolutions along the dimensions of $H$ and $W$ while 3D CNNs also regularizes the dimension of $D$.
-Recurrent scheme does regularization with each 2D slice of cost volume and utilizes a RNN to thread all depth hypotheses.
+In this way, there will always be one cost slice being processed in the GPU memory and a RNN is used to thread all depth hypotheses, passing context information on dimension $D$.

 A great advantage of using recurrent regularization is that it improves the scalability of MVS methods since the division of space can be finer so farther objects can be reconstructed.
 But correspondingly, this scheme trades running efficiency for space since RNN's parallelizability is poorer than CNNs.